xelus47/tremor_games/README.md

 When you log in, a certain PHPSESSID is assigned to the user's ID.
 When the user doesn't click the log out image, the assignment remains and you can visit the account with that PHPSESSID cookie again.
 (See cookies.md for approach)

 # Todo
-* Automated account generation
+* Password/Hash pairs generator
-* Automated requests
+* SessionID generator

 # Languages
 * C#/.NET